Atom Heart Mother (suite)

 "Atom Heart Mother" is a six-part instrumental suite by the progressive rock band Pink Floyd, composed by all members of the band and Ron Geesin.
 It appeared on the Atom Heart Mother album in 1970, taking up the first side of the original vinyl record.
-At 23:44, it is Pink Floyd's longest song in their catologue.
-(Note: Although "Shine On You Crazy Diamond" is longer, it is split between the two sides of their ninth studio album Wish You Were Here.)
+At 23:44, it is Pink Floyd's longest uncut piece in their catalogue.
+(Note: Although "Shine On You Crazy Diamond" is longer, it is split between the two sides of their ninth studio album Wish You Were Here.
+An uncut version was included in the 50th anniversary re-release of the album at 25:38 in length.)
 Pink Floyd performed it live between 1970 and 1972, occasionally with a brass section and choir in 1970–71.

 Recording and composition

 Recording began with the drum and bass parts, recorded in one take for the entire suite, resulting in an inconsistent tempo throughout the song.
 Roger Waters and Nick Mason had to play for twenty-three minutes straight.

-When Roger Waters heard David Gilmour playing the guitar parts for this track, he said that he thought it sounded like the theme song from the western film The Magnificent Seven.
+When Waters heard David Gilmour playing the guitar parts for this track, he said that he thought it sounded like the theme song from the western film The Magnificent Seven.

 The track was one of only two Pink Floyd compositions credited as being co-written by someone outside the band prior to 1987 (not counting Clare Torry's contribution to "The Great Gig in the Sky", for which she was retroactively credited, following a settlement with Pink Floyd).
 The other song is "The Trial", from the 1979 album The Wall, co-written by Roger Waters and producer Bob Ezrin.

-Attempted film use
+Kubrick's A Clockwork Orange

-Stanley Kubrick wanted to use this track for his film A Clockwork Orange; however, the band refused permission.
+Stanley Kubrick aspired to use "Atom Heart Mother" in his 1971 film A Clockwork Orange; however, the band refused permission.
 Kubrick did, however, include the album cover in the film.
-It can be seen on a shelf in the music shop scene alongside The Beatles' album Magical Mystery Tour.
+It can be seen on a shelf in the music shop scene alongside the Beatles' album Magical Mystery Tour.
 Years later, Kubrick refused Roger Waters permission to use audio samples from his film 2001: A Space Odyssey on Waters' solo album Amused to Death.